pkp/pkp-docs/coalition-publica/en/initial-setup.md

 Ensure the correct Publishing Mode option is selected for your journal’s publishing model (open access or subscription content)

-### A Note for subscription and non publishing use of OJS
+### A Note about API Keys

+Additional configuration is required to allow Érudit to access content in the following cases:

+* the journal is using OJS to publish content that requires a subscription,
+* the journal is using OJS for editorial workflow but not for online publishing,
+* the journal has opted for full text XML production and Érudit requires access to production ready files for harvesting

-If the journal requires a subscription to access some or all of its contents, or does not use OJS to publish its content but uses the editorial workflow only, the Site Administrator or Journal Manager will need to complete the steps outlined in the *Subscriptions and Non-Publishing Use of OJS* section of this document finish configuring the journal.
+When requested by Coalition Publica to provide an API Key, the Site Administrator or Journal Manager will need to complete the steps outlined in the *Providing an API Key* section of this document finish configuring the journal.

-However, the steps outlined in the *Subscriptions and Non-Publishing Use of OJS* section must be taken **after** a System Administrator completes Steps 1, 2, and 3 in the System Administrator Steps section below.
+However, the steps outlined in the *Providing an API Key* section must be taken **after** a System Administrator completes Steps 1, 2, and 3 in the System Administrator Steps section below.

 ## System Administrator Steps {#sys-admin}